Get Complete Visibility Into All of Your

 While much of what you know about legacy vulnerability management is applicable for the cloud, there are several core differences.

-Effective cloud security requires continuous vulnerability management, as well as constant attack surface insight and assessment.
+Effective cloud security requires continuous vulnerability assessment, as well as constant attack surface insight and assessment.

 This white paper explores the scope of vulnerability and threat management for cloud environments, and offers tips about how you can: